nick-youngblut/SIPSim/README.md

 SIPSim
 ======

 SIPSim is a toolset for simulating data from high resolution stable isotope probing (HR-SIP) experiments.

 >Note: currently SIPSim is only Python 2.7 compatable, mainly because MFEprimer is used for simulating sequences from genomes.
-I recommend using an anaconda environment, which will also help with installing the dependencies.
+We recommend using an anaconda environment, which will also help with installing the dependencies.

 #### Sections